 Robert Dyer is an assistant professor at Bowling Green State University.
 His research interested include software engineering, big data applications, and empirically validating programming language features.
 His doctoral thesis was on the design, implementation, and evaluation of Boa.
 He has successfully given tutorials/demos at ASE, ICSE, SPLASH, and ECOOP.

-Tien Nguyen is an associate professor at The University of Texas at Dallas.
+Tien N. Nguyen is an associate professor at The University of Texas at Dallas.
 His research interests include program analysis, large-scale mining software repositories, and statistical approaches in software engineering.
 He has been involved in organizing workshops and tutorials at ICSE14, SPLASH14, and SPLASH15.

 Enterprise networks have become complex software artifacts weaving together interdependent devices, protocols, virtualization layers, optimizations, software bugs, and security controls.
 Yet communication is now critical infrastructure.
 How can we be sure networks are doing the right thing?
 The fact is, too often, they aren't.
 Despite enormous amounts of human time - a network or security change might spend a week in a review board in a large enterprise - outages and security vulnerabilities are common.